jacdals97/MLops_emotions/README.md

 *D. What models do you expect to use*

-We expect to use the Microsoft E5 Transformer model from huggingface.
+We expect to use the Microsoft E5 Transformer model from Huggingface.

 ## Project structure